 The partnership has set out a clear vision for tackling domestic and sexual abuse.
 There is already some really positive work going on in the borough including:

 - Domestic abuse training for practitioners.
 Training for employees working with people in Doncaster is vital so that they can spot the signs of domestic abuse, understand how difficult it is for people to get out of abusive relationships and to ensure that they know what services can provide specialist support.
 Some agencies deliver their own domestic abuse training for their employees while others practitioners attend the multi-agency domestic abuse training.
-Between April and September 2018, 546 delegates have attended 34 multi-agency sessions of training.
-More training is being delivered throughout the rest of the year.

 - Referrals to specialist agencies.
 Practitioners understand that sometimes people need help to get out of an abusive relationship and to keep themselves and their family safe.
 By spotting the signs of abuse, asking the question and referring people for specialist help, practitioners are helping to prevent further harm and abuse.